 Advances in Technology

 The development of an advanced cryopreservation technique called “vitrification” has allowed for very high egg survival rates.
-At RMA of New York, our successful thaw rate is over 90%.
+RMA of New York has been at the forefront of egg freezing technology and cutting-edge research.
+Our successful thaw rate is over 90%.
 Thousands of babies have been born worldwide from eggs that have been frozen and thawed, and studies have revealed no apparent increase in chromosomal abnormalities or birth defects.
-In fact, the American Society for Reproductive Medicine no longer considers egg freezing an ‘experimental’ procedure, and recent findings show that frozen eggs are yielding successful pregnancies and healthy babies at rates comparable to those achieved through in vitro fertilization cycles using fresh eggs.
+Recent findings show that frozen eggs are yielding successful pregnancies and healthy babies at rates comparable to those achieved through in vitro fertilization cycles using fresh eggs.

 Cost of Egg Freezing

-The cost of egg freezing may be partially covered by your health insurance.
+The cost of egg freezing may be partially or fully covered by your health insurance.
 The level of coverage, if any, depends on the type of insurance plan you have.
-One of our Financial Services Coordinators will help you navigate your insurance coverage and discuss your out of pocket expenses for the procedure.
+One of our Financial Services Coordinators will help you navigate your insurance coverage and discuss your out-of-pocket expenses for the procedure.